The FIRM Guide

 The core legal documents and named roles that direct the estate — the will, trusts, powers of attorney, and directives, the estate professionals, beneficiary-designation coordination, the trust inventory, and charitable bequests.

-Download template Nothing is entered on this page — you fill the template in privately.
+Download Text File Nothing is entered on this page — you fill the template in privately.

 Text file — the flexible one.
-Use it as-is, open it in any editor, or paste it into an AI tool to reshape the blank form to fit your family: rename a field, add a row, drop one you don't need.
+Use it as-is, paste it into a spreadsheet, open it in any editor, or paste it into an AI tool to reshape the blank form to fit your family: rename a field, add a row, drop one you don't need.

 Print / PDF — the ready-to-use one.
 Print it and fill it in by hand, or choose Save as PDF and complete it in your own offline PDF app.
 Either way it stays with you — the finished Secure Guide template goes inside your Vault.